kailermai/tp/docs/DeveloperGuide.md

 **Guarantees:** TaHub closes.

 **MSS**
-1. TA enters command to exit TAhub.
+1. TA requests to exit TAhub.
 2. TAHub displays an exit message and closes.
 <br>Use case ends.